Interregnum (Holy Roman Empire)

 Instead, Henry VII, of the House of Luxembourg, was elected with six votes at Frankfurt on 27 November 1308.
 Given his background, although he was a vassal of king Philip, Henry was bound by few national ties, an aspect of his suitability as a compromise candidate among the electors, the great territorial magnates who had lived without a crowned emperor for decades, and who were unhappy with both Charles and Rudolf.
 Henry of Luxembourg's brother, Baldwin, Archbishop of Trier, won over a number of the electors, including Henry, in exchange for some substantial concessions.
 Henry VII was crowned king at Aachen on 6 January 1309, and emperor by Pope Clement V on 29 June 1312 in Rome, ending the interregnum.

 However, political instability in Germany re-emerged after Henry's untimely death in 1314.
 Louis IV was opposed by Frederick the Fair, and later by Charles IV, and Charles IV in turn (briefly) by Günther of Schwarzburg, ruling unopposed only from 1350.
 His successors Wenceslaus, Rupert and Jobst again were not crowned emperor.
-Sigismund (r.
-1411–1437) was crowned emperor in 1433, but only with Frederick III (r.
-1452–1493), the second emperor of the House of Habsburg, did the Holy Roman Emperor return to an unbroken succession of emperors (with the exception of Charles VII all of the House of Habsburg) until its dissolution in 1806.
+Sigismund was crowned emperor in 1433, but only with Frederick III, the second emperor of the House of Habsburg, did the Holy Roman Emperor return to an unbroken succession of emperors ending (with the exception of Charles VII all of the House of Habsburg) until its dissolution in 1806.

 The crisis of the interregnum established the college of prince-electors as the only source of legitimacy of the German king.
 At the same time, the lack of central government strengthened the communal movements, such as the Swabian League of Cities, the Hanseatic League and the Swiss Confederacy.
 It also encouraged increased feuding among the lesser nobility, leading to conflicts such as the Thuringian Counts' War, leading to a general state of near-anarchy in Germany where robber barons acted unopposed by the nominal system of justice.
 Germany was fractured into countless minor states fending for themselves, a condition that would persist into the modern period and, termed Kleinstaaterei, present an obstacle to the modern project of national unification.